raspiblitz/raspiblitz/README.md

 As you can see from the URL you find the build script in this Git repo under `build.sdcard/raspbianStretchDesktop.sh`- there you can check what gets installed and configured in detail.
 Feel free to post improvements as pull requests.

 The whole build process takes a while.
 At the end the LCD drivers get installed and a reboot is needed.
 A user `admin` is created during the process.
 Remember the default password is now `raspiblitz`.
 You can login per SSH again - this time use admin: `ssh admin@[IP-OF-YOUR-RASPI]`.
 An installer of the SD card image should automatically launch.
-If you do not want to continue with the installation at this moment, click `Cancel` and simply shutdown with `sudo shutdown now`.
+If you do not want to continue with the installation at this moment and use this sd card as a template for setting up multiple RaspiBlitze, click `Cancel` and run `/home/admin/XXprepareRelease.sh`.
 Once you see the LCD going white and the activity LED of the pi starts going dark, you can unplug power and remove the SD card.
 You have now built your own RaspiBlitz SD card image.

 *Note: If you plan to use your self build sd card as a MASTER copy to backup image and distribute it.
 Use a smaller 8GB card for that.
 This way its ensured that it will fit on every 16 GB card recommended for RaspiBlitz later on.*

-And if you are a developer - to build a sd card from the dev-branch use this command to execute:

-`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh 'dev'`

-## Working with a forked GitHub Repo

-If you fork the RaspiBlitz repo (much welcome) and you want to run that code on your RaspiBlitz, there are two ways to do that:

-* The quick way: For small changes in scripts, go to `/home/admin` on your running RaspiBlitz, delete the old git with `sudo rm -r raspiblitz` then replace it with your code `git clone [YOURREPO]` and `./XXupdateScripts.sh`

-* The long way: If you like to install/remove/change services and system configurations you need to build a SD card from your own code.
-Prepare like in `Build the SD Card Image` but in the end run the command:

-`wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh [BRANCH] [GITHUB-USERNAME]`

-## Update to a new SD Card Release

-At the beginning of this README you can find the newest SD card we provide.
-Or you can build the newest SD card image yourself like in the chapter above.
-The SD card image is used to setup a fresh install of the RaspiBlitz.
-So what to do if you already have an older version running and you want to upgrade?

-Until we reach version 1.0 the update process will be a bit rough .. so what you do is:
-* close all open lightning channels you have (`lncli closeallchannels --force`)
-* wait until all closing transactions are done
-* move all on-chain funds to a wallet outside raspiblitz (`lncli --conf_target 3 sendcoins [ADDRESS]`)
-* run the script `./XXcleanHDD.sh` in admin home directory (Blockchain will stay on HDD)
-* shutdown RaspiBlitz (`sudo shutdown now`)
-* flash SD card with new image
-* Redo a fresh setup of RaspiBlitz
-* Move your funds back in
-* Re-Open your channels

-We know that this is not optimal yet.
-But until version 1.0 we will change too much stuff to garantue any other save update mechanism.
-Also by redoing all the setup you help out on testing the lastest setup process.

-From the upcomming version 1.0 onwards the goal is to make it easier to keep up with the lastest RaspiBlitz updates.
+`

 ## Recover your Coins from a failing RaspiBlitz